Updated: Jan 13, 2022

 Here's my recipe for meat filled ravioli.
 Make sure you also check out the ricotta and cheese filled recipe on the blog.
 And you will find recipes to make basic pasta dough and sauce on the blog as well.

 Of course, you can top the ravioli with any sauce you like.
 I quite like the meat filled ones in a simple but very tasty broth.
 This is a superb combination as the ravioli are not over powered by the sauce.
-Instead the broth (whether vegetable or chicken) is an excellent choice.
+The broth is an excellent choice, whether vegetable or chicken.

 Our Italian cooking classes may be booked for private groups of 4 to 8.
 More information on the Classes page.